 If the Group achieves its target, 100% of the award will vest.
-If the Group raises €200bn, 75% of the award will vest.
-No award will vest if the Group raises less than €200bn.
+No award will vest if the Group fails to achieve its target.

 In terms of the extra-financial ratings criterion (being in the top quartile of the rankings by S&P Global CSA and Sustainalytics, and having a rating of BBB or better from MSCI), the vesting rate will be defined based on the graph below.